 - Being patient.

-Substitute Teacher | sub24-25 | TITLE: Substitute Teacher REPORTS TO: Building Principal LENGTH OF YEAR: Per Diem LENGTH OF DAY: Will Follow Building Schedule Purpose: A substitute teacher will have the primary responsibility of promoting the education of the students of the Palmyra-Macedon Central School District in the absence of the regular teacher.
+| Substitute Teacher | sub25-26 | Anticipated Vacancy | POSITION: | Substitute Teacher | | LOCATION: | TBD | | LENGTH OF YEAR: | Per Diem | | LENGTH OF DAY: | Will Follow Building Schedule | | REPORTS TO: | Building Administrator, District Administrator, or Department Supervisor/Director | Purpose: A substitute teacher will have the primary responsibility of promoting the education of the students of the Palmyra-Macedon Central School District in the absence of the regular teacher.
 Substitute teachers will guide students in attaining the knowledge and skills necessary for success during their educational career as well as preparing our students to become college and career ready after graduation.
 Substitute teachers will help students learn the skills and attitudes necessary to achieve a responsible, productive, and fulfilling life in our changing world.
 Guiding Philosophy of a Palmyra-Macedon Substitute Teacher - Embrace learning for all.

 - Creating and enthusiastically being part of a collaborative culture.